JohanG2012/CV/README.md

 3. Install dependencies `npm install`.
 4. Start the development server `npm start`.
 5. App accessable on `http://localhost:3000` use `CTRL + P` print on paper och use "save as pdf".

+Published under MIT license.
+Feel free to contribute by open a pull request.